LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 For the layer libraries that have been discovered by the loader, their intercepting entry points that will participate in a device or instance call chain need to be available to the loader or whatever layer is before them in the chain.
-Layers having the following requirements in this area.
+Layers have the following requirements in this area.
 - A layer intercepting instance level Vulkan commands (aka an instance level layer) must implement a vkGetInstanceProcAddr type of function.
 - This vkGetInstanceProcAddr type function must be exported by the layer library.
-The name of this function is specified in various ways: 1) the layer manifest JSON file in the "functions", "vkGetInstanceProcAddr" node (Linux/Windows); 2) it is named "vkGetInstanceProcAddr"; 3) it is "<layerName>GetInstanceProcAddr (Android).
+The name of this function is specified in various ways: 1) the layer manifest JSON file in the "functions", "vkGetInstanceProcAddr" node (Linux/Windows); 2) it is named "vkGetInstanceProcAddr"; 3) it is "<layerName>GetInstanceProcAddr" (Android).
 - A layer intercepting device level Vulkan commands (aka a device level layer) must implement a vkGetDeviceProcAddr type of function.
 - This vkGetDeviceProcAddr type function must be exported by the layer library.
-The name of this function is specified in various ways: 1) the layer manifest JSON file in the "functions", "vkGetDeviceProcAddr" node (Linux/Windows); 2) it is named "vkGetDeviceProcAddr"; 3) it is "<layerName>GetDeviceProcAddr (Android).
+The name of this function is specified in various ways: 1) the layer manifest JSON file in the "functions", "vkGetDeviceProcAddr" node (Linux/Windows); 2) it is named "vkGetDeviceProcAddr"; 3) it is "<layerName>GetDeviceProcAddr" (Android).
 - A layer's vkGetInstanceProcAddr function (irregardless of it's name) must return the local entry points for all instance level Vulkan commands it